SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

 The :kbd:`figsize` 2-tuple give the width and height of the figure, but more importantly its aspect ratio.
 Choose values that are appropriate to the information presented in the figure.
+If you don't have a good reason to choose something else, use :kbd:`figsize=(16, 9)` because that matches the aspect ration of wide displays that most people use to view web sites (even phones in landscape orientation).

 The :kbd:`theme` should be defaulted to :py:mod:`nowcast.figures.wehsite_theme`, a module that provides colours and font specifications that fit with the `salishsea site`_ colour scheme and provide consistency among the figures.